tarwn/lessthandot-hugo/blogs/content/posts/2011-11-17-showing-sysjobhistory-run_duration-in-hhmmss.md

 <pre>STUFF(STUFF(Value,3,0,':'),6,0,':')</pre>

-The 0 means that you don&#8217;t want to replace any characters
+The 0 means that you don't want to replace any characters

 So to put it all together, you can use a CTE (Common Table Expression) combined with the stuff function to accomplish this job